awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-events-with-cloudtrail.md

      AWS KMS actions such as `Encrypt`, `Decrypt`, and `GenerateDataKey` typically generate a large volume \(more than 99%\) of events\.
 These actions are now logged as **Read** events\.
 Low\-volume, relevant AWS KMS actions such as `Disable`, `Delete`, and `ScheduleKey` \(which typically account for less than 0\.5% of AWS KMS event volume\) are logged as **Write** events\.

      To exclude high\-volume events like `Encrypt`, `Decrypt`, and `GenerateDataKey`, but still log relevant events such as `Disable`, `Delete` and `ScheduleKey`, choose to log **Write** management events, and clear the check box for **Exclude AWS KMS events**\.
+   + Choose **Exclude Amazon RDS Data API events** to filter Amazon Relational Database Service Data API events out of your trail\.
+The default setting is to include all Amazon RDS Data API events\.
+For more information about Amazon RDS Data API events, see [Logging Data API calls with AWS CloudTrail](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/logging-using-cloudtrail-data-api.html) in the *Amazon RDS User Guide for Aurora*\.

    Choose **Update trail** when you are finished\.